-- (a) Applicability. - (1) This subsection shall apply to all gasoline dispensing facilities and the appurtenant equipment necessary to a gasoline dispensing facility. - (2) The following gasoline dispensing facilities are exempt from the provisions of this subsection except that submerged fill shall be used to fill gasoline storage tanks: - (i) Gasoline dispensing facilities which receive deliveries from account trucks only; and
+- (a) Applicability. - (1) This section shall apply to all gasoline dispensing facilities and the appurtenant equipment necessary to a gasoline dispensing facility, except as provided below. - (2) Except for the requirement in subsection (c)(1)(i) that the filling of gasoline storage tanks shall be by submerged fill only, gasoline dispensing facilities which receive deliveries from account trucks only are exempt from the provisions of this section. - (3) Once a gasoline dispensing facility become subject to subsection (e) of this section because of an increase in monthly gasoline throughput, it shall remain so, even if the throughput falls below the applicability threshold. - (4) Gasoline dispensing facilities are also required to comply with "National Emission Standards for Hazardous Air Pollutants from Source Category: Gasoline Dispensing Facilities", 40 CFR Part 63, Subpart CCCCCC. - (b) Definitions.

-- (ii) The owner or operator of a gasoline storage tank with a capacity of less than 550 gallons that is used specifically for the fueling of implements of husbandry. - (b) Definitions.
 For the purpose of this subsection, the following definitions apply, in addition to those of Section 5-101 of this chapter: